-This section details changes to Proton since the prior version, Proton 4.4.2
+This section details changes to Proton since the prior version, Proton 4.5

 - The Browsium Proton Server is now integrated into the Browsium Client Management System.
-The Proton features can be enabled by entering a valid Proton license key. - Improved Java reporting. - Added reporting for Java versions 9 and 10. - AD site list filters are now sorted alphabetically.
+The Proton features can be enabled by entering a valid Proton license key. - AD site list filters are now sorted alphabetically.